alex23lemm/zementisr/README.md

 #> $is_active
 #> [1] TRUE

-# Get prediction for new value
+# Get prediction for new value from Zementis Server
 apply_model(iris[42, ], "iris_model")
 #> $model
 #> [1] "iris_model"